 Regardless, To Wong Foo is still watchable, still enjoyable, and is definitely one of the movies that helped mainstream Hollywood understand that its audiences would respond positively to queer characters.

 Harvey Fierstein adapted his play, telling the story of gay relationships and family in New York City in the 1970s.
 The movie stars Anne Bancroft and Matthew Broderick.

 An English movie exploring what can happen with a one-night-stand.
 This is notable as it was written and directed by Andrew Haigh who has gone on to create the successful Looking television series for HBO.

-A romantic fantasy loosely structured around a boy’s school production of Midsummer Night’s Dream.
-As the story unfolds, fantasy and reality begin to blur and while this at first feels a little disjointed, as the film gains momentum it really starts to gel.
+A romantic fantasy loosely structured around a school production of Midsummer Night’s Dream.
+As the story unfolds, fantasy and reality begin to blur.
+While this at first feels a little disjointed, as the film gains momentum it really starts to gel.
 There’s some fantastic songs in this almost-musical, and some really emotional moments.

 A touching and tragic love story between two Israeli soldiers.
 Director Eytan Fox keeps the melodrama to a minimum, using subtle storytelling and moments of intimacy to convey the connection between the two men.